meegneto/uno/doc/articles/getting-started/wizard/startup.md

 - #### Blank

     The *Blank* preset option represents the simplest Uno Platform application.
 Think of this as the "Hello World" of Uno Platform applications.
 The application has a single page, with a single `TextBlock`.
-The only additional package reference it includes is to [Uno.Resizetizer](xref:Uno.Resizetizer.GettingStarted), which is used to make it easy define the application icon and splashscreen for all target platforms.
+The only additional package reference it includes is to [Uno.Resizetizer](xref:Uno.Resizetizer.GettingStarted), which is used to make it easy define the application icon and splash screen for all target platforms.

     Create an application with the *Blank* preset:
     ```